qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

     print(cal_drag.analysis.options.data_processor)
     print(cal_drag.run_options)

-As you can see, a data processor is automatically chosen for the experiment and the appropriate run options are set.
+As you can see, a restless data processor is automatically chosen for the experiment.
+This data processor post-processes the restless measured shots according to the order in which they were acquired.
+Furthermore, the appropriate run options are also set.
 Note that these run options might be unique to IBM Quantum providers.
 Therefore, execute may fail on non-IBM Quantum providers if the required options are not supported.
 After calling ``enable_restless`` the experiment is ready to be run in a restless mode.
 With a hardware backend this would be done by calling the ``run`` method